Dragnipur/tiny-angular-wordcloud/README.md

 # tiny-angular-wordcloud
-Tiny-angular-wordcloud is a simple wordcloud generator for AngularJS without any external dependencies consisting of a single directive.
+Tiny-angular-wordcloud is a simple wordcloud generator for AngularJS without any external dependencies!

 ### Version
-0.0.1
+0.0.2

 ### Installation
 You can easily install tiny-angular-wordcloud with bower: